Optare Solo: North America

 In the United States, a left hand drive version of the Solo was sold from 2003 to 2005 by North American Bus Industries (which at the time owned Optare) as the 30-LFN.
 Major purchasers were American Eagle Airlines and Miami-Dade Transit.
-NABI's sale of Optare coupled with poor sales led to its demise in the US market.
+NABI's sale of Optare coupled with poor sales led to its discontinuation from the US bus market.

 Middle East

 In 2010, four Solos were purchased by Israeli operator Dan Bus Company.

-Solo buses were purchased by the RTA in Dubai.
-Optare was to supply Dubai with 94 buses by quarter one of 2019 with a deal valued at approximately 18m British Pounds.
+A fleet of 94 air-conditioned Solo SRs were also purchased by the RTA in Dubai in 2018.

 South Africa

-In 2012, Optare delivered the first of 190 Solo SRs for Cape Town's MyCiTi bus rapid transit system.
-These were supplied as knock-down kits and assembled locally.
+In 2012, Optare began delivering the first of 190 Solo SRs for Cape Town's MyCiTi bus rapid transit system.
+These were supplied as knock-down kits and assembled locally, entering service in the city from March 2013.

-Australasia
+Australia

 In New Zealand, Reesby Buses imported nine Solo M880s to operate in Rotorua.

-In Australia, Optare Solos have been purchased by SkyBus, Transdev Melbourne and Ventura Bus Lines in Melbourne, Bus Queensland in Toowoomba and Hamilton Island.
+In Australia, Optare Solos have been purchased by SkyBus, Transdev Melbourne and Ventura Bus Lines in Melbourne and the Donric Group for school transport in Victoria, and Bus Queensland for services in Toowoomba and Hamilton Island.